voschezang/coding-handbook/intelligence/learning.md

 **Tension-release**

 Push & pull.
 Similar to a dialogue, there should be a two-way interaction.
 Cross boundaries shortly, then step back and reflect.
 This allows you to maintain flow.

+**Change**

+Psychologically, change can be difficult for both individuals and groups.
+There are a few stages to go though - at the right pace.

+1. Awareness of the challenge or obstacle.
+Awareness of the difference between the current and desired states.
+2. Acceptance of the current state.
+Awknowledge its limitations, but also the realization that change is possible.
+3. Agency.
+Decide on the right target state.
+Be able to move towards it.